awsdocs/amazon-ecs-developer-guide/doc_source/scheduling_tasks.md

 **Manually Running Tasks**

 The `RunTask` action is ideally suited for processes such as batch jobs that perform work and then stop\.
 For example, you could have a process call `RunTask` when work comes into a queue\.
 The task pulls work from the queue, performs the work, and then exits\.
 Using `RunTask`, you can allow the default task placement strategy to distribute tasks randomly across your cluster, which minimizes the chances that a single instance gets a disproportionate number of tasks\.
 Alternatively, you can use `RunTask` to customize how the scheduler places tasks using task placement strategies and constraints\.
-For more information, see [Running Tasks](ecs_run_task.md) and [RunTask](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_RunTask.html) in the *Amazon Elastic Container Service API Reference*\.
+For more information, see [Running tasks](ecs_run_task.md) and [RunTask](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_RunTask.html) in the *Amazon Elastic Container Service API Reference*\.

 **Running Tasks on a `cron`\-like Schedule**

 If you have tasks to run at set intervals in your cluster, such as a backup operation or a log scan, you can use the Amazon ECS console to create a CloudWatch Events rule that runs one or more tasks in your cluster at specified times\.
 Your scheduled event rule can be set to either a specific interval \(run every *N* minutes, hours, or days\), or for more complicated scheduling, you can use a `cron` expression\.
-For more information, see [Scheduled Tasks \(`cron`\)](scheduled_tasks.md)\.
+For more information, see [Scheduled tasks \(`cron`\)](scheduled_tasks.md)\.

 **Custom Schedulers**